 - Blood: PCP is not measurable in the blood after a few hours, even though it can stay in the body for days.
 Blood tests may be used in emergency room settings to assess intoxication, but urine tests are much faster and less expensive.

 - Urine: PCP is detectable for five days after a single use and up to 30 days for chronic users.

 - Hair: PCP can be detected in the hair for around 90 days.
 Any substance in the blood is deposited into hair follicles in small amounts.
 Therefore, PCP will stay locked in the hair permanently after use.
 Hair tests can measure 90 days because they use about three months of hair growth, or 1.5 cm.

 - Breast milk: A few cases have been reported of PCP passing into breast milk.
 In these cases, the breast milk of each woman had detectable PCP 42 days later.

 PCP has a very high potential for misuse and addiction potential.
 Currently, PCP is not a common drug of misuse in the United States.
 It is more commonly mixed into party drugs like ecstasy without the user being aware of its presence.

 The risk of PCP lies more in the harmful effects on health than the addiction potential.
 PCP causes poisoning in even small doses and can negatively impact important organs like the brain, heart and kidneys.

-If you or someone you know is struggling with PCP use or addiction, The Recovery Village Palm Beach is here to help.
+If you or someone you know is struggling with PCP use or addiction, The Recovery Village Palm Beach at Baptist Health is here to help.
 Our team of addiction professionals can help get you into a treatment program that fits your needs.
 Contact us today to begin the path to a healthier, drug-free life.

 Bey, Tareg; Patel, Anar.
 “Phencyclidine Intoxication and Adverse Effects: A Clinical and Pharmacological Review of an Illicit Drug.”
 The California Journal of Emergency Medicine, 2007.
 Accessed July 22, 2019.